BlastWind/hearthstone-battlegrounds/docs/Thoughts.md

 2. Need to seriously think about the pros and cons of the different CombatState designs.

 Today's result: Combat.hs typechecks.
 Claude suggests to refactor `CombatState` into a map of `{ One: one's fighterstate, Two: two's fighterstate }`

+### Oct 13, 2024:
+Been reading Granin's FDD book.
+Main question I'm having:
+1. What types can be "correct by construction"?

+I wasn't able to get far from this question.
+But, I started a `Temp.hs` file in which I started mocking things in.
+This has proven to be such a great exercise — it's great seeing just how compositional some effects are.

+****

+Questions from 8/5/2024 still persist:
+- How to determine everything random in tests?
+- If unspecified, choices fall back to random sourcing

+Thought:

+Another question: